exonum/exonum-doc/src/home/design-overview.md

 - Key for the left child node
 - Key for the right child node

-KVS allow to insert, update or delete key-value pairs.
+KVS allow inserting, updating or deleting key-value pairs.

 ### Proofs

-Tree structures allows to create a proof that specific values are saved in the particular data cells.
+Tree structures allows creating a proof that specific values are saved in the particular data cells.
 To prove that, it is sufficient to return a list of hashes from the tree root to the particular cell.
 Wherein, the Merkle Patricia Tables also allow to generate proofs that there is no data in the database with